-Applications must be received by 31 October 2019, otherwise the application will be recorded as late.
+Applications must be received by midnight on the closing date of 31 October 2022, otherwise the application will be recorded as late.
 Late applications will not be considered in the first round of allocations and an outcome will not be sent on the National Offer Day.
-Please see the relevant authority's co-ordinated admissions scheme for this intake for full details.
+Please refer to the co-ordinated scheme in your home Local Authority for this intake for full details.

-Applying for Sixth Form
+4 Applying for Sixth Form in 2023

-Sixth Form Age range Year of intake Admissions number
+Sixth Form Age Year of Admissions

-Backwell 11-18 Year 12 50
+range intake number

-Chew Valley 11-18 Year 12 24
+Chew Valley School Sixth Form 11-18 Year 12 30

-Gordano 11-18 Year 12 24